 The Christmas Miracle of Jonathan Toomey by Susan Wojciechiwski (1995)

-Even though this book was published in 1995, many describe this book as true Christmas classic and a must-read for the whole family.
+Even though this book was published in 1995, many describe this book as a true Christmas classic and a must-read for the whole family.
 The Christmas Miracle of Jonathan Toomey tells the story of the widower and acclaimed woodcarver Jonathan Toomey.
 The locals know him as the lonely man who never smiles.
-A woman and her son show up at his door one day that leads an unexpected miracle.
+A woman and her son show up at his door one day, which leads to an unexpected miracle.

 The latest anniversary edition includes a free audio version of the book read by James Earl Jones.